 Develop a structured bedtime routine

 If you find that your bedtime routine is a little haphazard, it may benefit you to structure it a little better.
-Our bodies adapt well to routine, so every evening, relax in a bubble bath and try to go to bed at around the same time each night.
+Our bodies adapt well to practice, so we relax in a bubble bath every evening and try to go to bed at around the same time each night.

-Reading is known to calm the mind and help you drift off, so you may want to try it for half an hour each evening too.
+Reading can calm the mind and help you drift off, so you may want to try it for half an hour each evening.
 Once you have developed a good routine, you will hopefully see an improvement in your sleeping patterns.